-Prerequisites:AB 1502 - Learning the Service of Food and Beverage
+Prerequisites: AB 1502 - Learning the Service of Food and Beverage

-Description:This unit of study develops skills in food preparation, methods of cookery and technologies used in the production of food.
+Description: This unit of study develops skills in food preparation, methods of cookery and technologies used in the production of food.
 It considers the application of safe food handling practices particularly those in simulated work environments (e.g. school settings) and the influences of diet, cultural and social factors in the provision of food.

-Learning Outcomes: On successful completion of this unit, students will be able to:
+Learning Outcomes:On successful completion of this unit, students will be able to:

-1. Utilise food production methods and technology in the kitchen as a simulated work environment; 2.
-Analyse food preparation and costing through recipes to determine commodities required by classification, purchasing and storage conditions, safe food handling and preparation; 3.
-Display culinary preparation, cooking and presentation styles through use of a range of recipes; and 4.
-Interpret how a range of factors including diet, cultural, social impact on food preparation and provision.
+1. Utilise food production methods and technology in a simulated kitchen environment;

+2. Analyse food preparation methods and costings through recipes to determine required commodities by classification, purchasing and storage conditions, safe food handling and preparation;

+3. Display culinary preparation, cooking and presentation styles through use of a range of recipes; and

+4. Interpret how a range of factors including diet, cultural and social influences on food preparation and provision.

+Class Contact:Class 3.0 hrsContact time: 66 hours Detail not yet available.

-Required Reading:University students will be provided with an up-to-date reading list via the VU Collaborate system.
+Required Reading:Students will be provided with an up-to-date reading list via the VU Collaborate system.
 A kitchen tool kit and uniform will be required.
 Details will be provided at the beginning of the unit.

-Assessment: Case Study, Investigation of costings associated with food related classes in a simulated work environment (1200 words), 25%.
-Portfolio, Investigation of socio-cultural influences on food production (1800 words), 25%.
+Assessment: Case Study, Investigation of production and costings associated with delivering food related classes (1200 words), 25%.
+Portfolio, Investigation of sociocultural influences on food production (1800 words), 25%.
 Laboratory Work, students to successfully complete 12 practical sessions demonstrating professional practice in the kitchen, 50%.
-Minimum effective word limit of 3000 words in total, or equivalent.